agalue/opennms-drift-kubernetes/README.md

 * Expose the Kubernetes Dashboard through the Ingress controller.
 * Design a solution to handle scale down of Cassandra and decommission of nodes; or investigate the existing operators.
 * Explore a `PostgreSQL` solution like [Spilo/Patroni](https://patroni.readthedocs.io/en/latest/) using their [Postgres Operator](https://postgres-operator.readthedocs.io/en/latest/), to understand how to build a HA Postgres within K8s.
 Alternatively, we might consider the [Crunchy Data Operator](https://crunchydata.github.io/postgres-operator/stable/)
-* Add a sidecar container on PostgreSQL using [hasura](https://hasura.io) to expose the DB schema through GraphQL.
-If a Postgres Operator is used, Hasura can be managed through a deployment instead.
 * Explore a `Kafka` solution like [Strimzi](https://strimzi.io/), an operator that supports encryption and authentication.
-* Build a VPC with the additional security groups using Terraform.
-Then, use `--vpc` and `--node-security-groups` when calling `kops create cluster`, as explained [here](https://github.com/kubernetes/kops/blob/master/docs/run_in_existing_vpc.md).
 * Explore [Helm](https://helm.sh), and potentially add support for it.